elastic/enterprise-search-sharepoint-server-connector/README.rst

 <cmd> is the connector command, such as:

 - 'bootstrap' to create a content source in Enterprise Search
-- 'full-sync' to synchronize all data from Sharepoint Server to Enterprise Search
+- 'full-sync' to synchronize all data from SharePoint Server to Enterprise Search
-- 'incremental-sync' to synchronize recent data from Sharepoint Server to Enterprise Search
+- 'incremental-sync' to synchronize recent data from SharePoint Server to Enterprise Search
-- 'deletion-sync' to remove from Enterprise Search the data recently deleted from Sharepoint Server
+- 'deletion-sync' to remove from Enterprise Search the data recently deleted from SharePoint Server
-- 'permission-sync' to synchronize permissions of the users from Sharepoint Server Enterprise Search
+- 'permission-sync' to synchronize permissions of the users from SharePoint Server Enterprise Search

 The connector will install the supplied sharepoint_server_2016_connector.yml file into the package data files and use it when run without the -c option.
 You can either edit supplied sharepoint_server_2016_connector.yml file **before** installing the package, or run the connector with '-c <FILE_NAME>' pointing